NREL/ParaEMT_public/README.md

 <h1> Note </h1>

 * For cunducting simulations on large systems, we recommend using the snapshot functionality to save a stable steady state, and then conduct different contigency simulations from the snapshot
-* To reduce the required computer memory for storing simulation results, we recomment using a larger down-smapling rate, e.g., DSrate=50
+* To reduce the required computer memory for storing simulation results on large systems, we recomment using a larger down-smapling rate, e.g., DSrate=50
 * Currently, we have built a lot of new functions, including Python code for results plotting, bus fault, forced oscillation simulation, license-free power flow solver using Python package ANDES, and son on.
 A new version that contains more functions will be released in the near future
 * A user manual webpage of ParaEMT is under development and will be released in the near future